Jamming and flocking in the restricted active Potts model: Numerical Results

+In Ref.~\cite{peruani2011}, a related model with alignment interactions extending to the nearest neighbors was studied and shown to exhibit jams, gliders, and bands, which we do not observe here since the MPS=1 case only has hard-core interactions.
+In addition, the hopping dynamics in our model depends on the self-propulsion parameter $\epsilon$ ($0 \leqslant \epsilon \leqslant q-1$) and for $\epsilon<q-1$, we always have a nonzero hopping rate along the nonpreferred directions, whereas in Ref.~\cite{peruani2011}, a particle can hop only in the preferred direction.

-In Fig.~\ref{fig4}, we quantify the phase diagrams of the MPS = 1 model.
-Fig.~\ref{fig4}(a) shows the quantitative analog of the diagram shown in Fig.~\ref{fig3} where different shades show the three phases (Gas, MIPS, and diagonal jamming).
-At large Pe, as the average density increases, the system transitions from a MIPS (I) cluster phase to a MIPS (II) jamming phase via a jammed diagonal band.
-The system remains in the gaseous phase at a small P\'eclet number because of low activity (diffusion dominates self-propulsion) and then transitions to the MIPS (II) jammed phase at large densities.
-We describe these phases as MIPS because here self-propelled particles with purely repulsive interactions use their motility to spontaneously separate into coexisting dense and dilute phases (see Fig.~\ref{fig3}) and the speed of the motile particles decreases sufficiently as their local density increases leading to a phase-separated state in which the dense phase is of substantially reduced motility (a jammed phase).
-Since flipping probability decreases with activity [see Eq.~\eqref{peclet}], particles tend to migrate in their favored directions and in that process promote the MIPS phase due to the imposed restriction.
+Phase diagrams of the rAPM with MPS = 1 are shown in Fig.~\ref{fig4}.
+Figure~\ref{fig4}(a) shows the quantitative analog of the diagram shown in Fig.~\ref{fig3} where three different shades signify the three MIPS states having similar internal domain morphology but different shapes.
+We categorized these three MIPS states as MIPS (I) (small cluster state at large Pe and small $\rho_0$), MIPS (II) (diagonal high-density state at intermediate $\rho_0$), and MIPS (III) (high-density state with a square gaseous domain at large $\rho_0$).
+At large Pe, as the average density increases, the system transitions from MIPS (I) state to MIPS (III) state via the MIPS (II) state of jammed diagonal stripes.
+The system remains in the gaseous phase at small Pe because of low activity (diffusion dominates self-propulsion) and then transitions to the MIPS (III) state at large densities.

-We further compute the binodals $\rho_{\rm gas}$ and $\rho_{\rm liq}$ and plot the resulting phase diagram in Fig.~\ref{fig4}(b).
-The binodals are the coexisting densities and physically signify the average densities of the gas and ordered phases at a given Pe.
-The binodals are estimated by calculating the average densities in different square boxes inside the high and low-density regions.
-From the diagram, the critical Pe is estimated as ${\rm Pe_{\rm cr}}\simeq 8$ above which phase separation proceeds via spinodal decomposition.
-The shape of the phase diagram and the qualitative nature of the coexistence lines are similar to the diagrams obtained for the active lattice gas~\cite{ALG} and the active Brownian particles~\cite{ABP}.
+We further compute the binodals $\rho_{\rm low}$ and $\rho_{\rm high}$ for several $\epsilon$ and plot the resulting phase diagram in Fig.~\ref{fig4}(b).
+The binodals are the coexisting densities and physically signify the average densities of the gas and ordered phases at a given Pe and are estimated by calculating the average densities in different square boxes inside the high and low-density regions.
+From the diagram we observe that the binodals are independent of $\epsilon$ up to fluctuations and the critical Pe is estimated as ${\rm Pe}_c \simeq 8$ above which phase separation proceeds via spinodal decomposition.
+The shape of the phase diagram and the qualitative nature of the coexistence lines are similar to the diagram obtained for the active lattice gas~\cite{ALG} where the critical Pe was estimated as ${\rm Pe}_c \simeq 4$.